Bollywood Box Office 2020

 Share: Usually refers to the distributor share from the Net BO Collection.
-This is usually near 50% f the Net box office collection.
+This is usually near 50% of the Nett box office collection.

 Movie Rights: Producers usually sell the movie and various rights before release to a distributing studio or to individual distributors and are usually safe and risks rest with distributors

-- This list and information collected from various sources, TV news, Online Newspaper (Bollywood Hungama), and Other Sources.
+- This list and information collected from various sources such as Critics (Taran Adarsh), TV news, Entertainment Sites (Ex: Bollywood Hungama), etc.

 - This list is only for Hindi language Bollywood films box office data.